thatfiredev/from-sql-to-firebase/index.md

   - [Kotlin (Android)](database/kotlin-android/README.md)

 ## Our Example
-To help you understand Firebase, we'll be using a SQL Database containing 3 tables: `users`, `groupChats` and `participants`.
+To help you understand Firebase, we'll be using a SQL Database containing 3 tables: `Users`, `GroupChats` and `Participants`.

-The `users` table contains the users registered on our app.
+The `Users` table contains the users registered on our app.
 For each user, we'll register their: id, full name, email, age and city name.

-The `groupChats` table contains a list of group chats created on the app.
+The `GroupChats` table contains a list of group chats created on the app.
 For each of them, we'll need to know their: id, name and short description.

-The `participants` table establishes the relation between users and group chats.
+The `Participants` table establishes the relation between users and group chats.
 It should show what groups each user participates in and which users are participating in each group.
 This table contains the attributes:
  `userId` and `groupId`.